-The initial July 1, 1985 unfunded actuarial liability (UAL) is amortized over 34 years ending June 30, 2020 with payments increasing at 3.3% per year, the assumed payroll growth.
+The initial July 1,1985 unfunded actuarial liability (UAL) was amortized over 34 years ending June 30, 2019 with payments increasing at 3.3% per year, the assumed payroll growth.
+All future amortization periods will follow the MMO funding policy below.
 Other changes in the actuarial liability are amortized in level-dollar payments as follows: